eclipse-xpanse/xpanse/README.md

 provider.
 It also avoids tight coupling of your service to other cloud service provider services.

-## APIs (core services)

-Xpanse interacts directly with the fundamental APIs used by the cloud service provider to create managed service:

-* **identity** dealing with access, users, groups, roles, ...
-* **billing** registers the business model in the cloud provider billing system
-* ...

 ## Configuration Language

 A managed service is described using Open Services Cloud Configuration Language